SeriousGuy888/FizzBuzz/README.md

+making an edit from the github web interface

 # CSC207 Week 1 Lab Activity: Fizz Buzz!
 Let's start off our exploration of Java with a classic programming challenge, Fizz Buzz!